 Currently, there are no metrics requiring close tracking.

-The reported issue was a minor issue that the CSC discussed with PTI regarding the details of the exception.
-There are no indications of a persistent issue.
+The reported issues were minor issues that the CSC discussed with PTI regarding the details of the exceptions.
+There are no indications of a cause for concern.

 Service Level Agreement(s) that the CSC is considering or recommending be adjusted